justincrosbie/passkeyme-docs/docs/api/token-management.md

 # Token Management & Security

-Learn how to properly handle JWT tokens from PasskeyMe API, implement security best practices, and manage token lifecycles in your applications.
+Learn how to properly handle JWT tokens from Passkeyme API, implement security best practices, and manage token lifecycles in your applications.

 ## 🔑 JWT Token Structure

-PasskeyMe uses standard JWT tokens with the following structure:
+Passkeyme uses standard JWT tokens with the following structure:

 ### Token Claims